A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Introduction

+with real constants $\omega_1$, $\omega_2\geq 0$, $\omega_1+\omega_2>0$, $\omega_3>0$ and $y_d:I\times\Omega\to\R$. \\ (b) The extension to inhomogeneous initial conditions $y(0,x)=y_0$ and other types of boundary conditions follows standard lines, e.g.\ \cite{c.schwabr.stevenson2009} and Remark \ref{Rem:ICs}. \\ (c) In the first preprint version of this paper, we considered box constraints for the control.
+In order to discuss the analysis concerning well-posedness and convergence in full detail, we decided to devote control constraints to future research. \end{remark}

-The remainder of this paper is organized as follows.
-In Section \ref{Sec:2}, we recall and collect some preliminaries on constrained optimization problems in Banach spaces and on space-time variational formulations of parabolic PDEs.
+\paragraph{Organization of the paper} The remainder of this paper is organized as follows.
+In Section \ref{Sec:2}, we recall and collect some preliminaries on {PDE-}constrained optimization problems in reflexive Banach spaces and on space-time variational formulations of parabolic PDEs.
 The space-time variational formulation of the optimal control problem under consideration is developed in Section \ref{Sec:3}.
 In particular, we derive necessary and sufficient optimality conditions.
 Section \ref{Sec:4} is devoted to the space-time discretization of the PDE, the discretization of the control as well as of the adjoint problem.
-The latter one turns out to be much simpler in the space-time context as we obtain a linear system whose matrix is just the transposed of the matrix appearing in the primal problem.
-The fully discretized optimal control problem is then solved by a projected gradient method.
+The latter one turns out to be much simpler in our space-time context than in the semi-discrete setting as we obtain a linear system whose matrix is just the transposed of the matrix appearing in the primal problem.
+The fully discretized optimal control problem is then solved {numerically}.
 We report on our numerical experiments in Section \ref{Sec:5} and conclude by a summary, conclusions and an outlook in Section \ref{Sec:6}.